Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 MyBatis Tutorial: Part-2: CRUD operations Using Annotations

-In this post I will explain how to perform CRUD operations using MyBatis Annotation support without need of Queries configuration in XML mapper files.
+In this post, I will explain how to perform CRUD operations using MyBatis’s annotation support without needing to configure queries in XML mapper files.

 MyBatis Tutorial: Part1 – CRUD Operations